sivertlog/ascii_snake/README.md

 `system('cls')` and `system('clear')` are for
 clearing the screen.
-It doesn't normally work in the run window for PyCharm unless you select 'Emulate terminal in output console'.
+It doesn't normally work in the run window for PyCharm unless you select 'Emulate terminal in output console'(*special thanks to the folks at stackoverflow.com for this info*).
 Without this the program constantly prints new game maps underneath each other, making the game unplayable.
 With it the map appears stationary, so you can